cockroachdb/docs/src/current/v20.1/performance.md

 ## Scale

-TPC-C provides the most realistic and objective measure for OLTP performance at various scale factors, and CockroachDB can process **1.2M tpmC with 100,000 warehouses, a nearly perfect score.** For a refresher on what exactly TPC-C is and how it is measured, see [Benchmarks used](#benchmarks-used) below.
+TPC-C provides the most realistic and objective measure for OLTP performance at various scale factors, and CockroachDB can process **1.2M tpmC with 100,000 warehouses, a nearly perfect score.** For a refresher on what exactly TPC-C is and how it is measured, see [Benchmark details](#benchmark-details) below.

 <img src="{{ 'images/v20.1/tpcc100k.png' | relative_url }}" alt="TPC-C 100,000" style="max-width:100%" />